 What financial help is available to buy a replacement for my boiler?

-There are several schemes available now, or launching soon, to help you afford the upfront costs of gas boiler alternatives, including:
+Similar to boiler grants, there are several schemes available now, or launching soon, to help you afford the upfront costs of gas boiler alternatives, including:

 - The Boiler Upgrade Scheme: Launching in April next year, homeowners can apply for grants of £5,000 or £6,000 to have heat pumps installed.